DIYbiosphere/sphere/docs/help/basics.md

 ---
 layout: docs
-permalink: /help/basics/database/
+permalink: /help/basics/
-title: Basics of the Database
+title: Basics of the DIYbiosphere project
 ---

 In this section we detail how the design